MelvDouc/project-gen/README.md

 Creates a new folder in the current directory containing:
 - an `index.html` file with the usual boilerplate,
 - an `assets` folder containing:
-  - a `css/style.css` file with a few style reset rules,
+  - a `css/style.css` file with (optionally) a few style reset rules,
   - an empty `js/main.js` file.

 ## Installation